 It takes a lot of strength to get through this part of your journey, but the author says that once you do, you will have access to the fulness of divinity.

-I feel like meditation books are a dime a dozen these days, but Journey Of Awakening reminded me that I don’t care.
-I like learning all I can about meditation, and even repeating the basics is helping me solidify them.
+I like learning all I can about meditation, and repeating the basics via Journey of Awakening helped me solidify them.
 This book also went into some details of mindfulness that I hadn’t thought about before, which I was super happy about!